broadinstitute/cromwell/docs/api/RESTAPI.md

 <a name="api-workflows-version-id-metadata-get"></a>
-### Query for workflow and call-level metadata for a specified workflow
+### Get workflow and call-level metadata for a specified workflow
 ```
 GET /api/workflows/{version}/{id}/metadata
 ```